Table of Contents

 Then highlight one or two standout accomplishments — things that’ll set you apart.
 For example, you could mention a particular therapeutic technique you excel in, research projects you’ve spearheaded, or successful outcomes you’ve achieved.

 Your last sentence should link these experiences to the specific opportunity by naming a relevant career goal or benefit you hope to bring to the hiring team.
-Here’s an example personal statement that demonstrates this clearly:
+Here’s an example CV summary that demonstrates this clearly:

 2. Highlight the right soft skills